mikey10055/pz_rcon_discord_bot/README.md

 ## Managing permissions

 All permissions for the commands are handled by Discord, under the interactions tab in server settings.
-By default all commands require the user to have `Administrator` permission.
+By default all commands require the user to have the `Administrator` permission.

-The interactions for the bot will be under tha name of the bot you created.
+The interactions for the bot will be under the name of the bot you created.

 ![interactions image](./.github/interactions.jpg?raw=true)